imjog/technexUser/README.md

 ## Getting Started

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
 See deployment for notes on how to deploy the project on a live system.
+The dashboard provides total management of

+## Technology Stack

+mainly:

+Django 1.9
+Angular 1 for one page dashboard
+Jquery
+Bootstrap
+Dropbox Api for saving abstracts
+Facebook Api for Auth, profile change, auto share,comment,like etc PIL for picture overlay cloudinary Api for saving profile pics.

 ### Prerequisites